SUSE/sapnwbootstrap-formula/README.md

 cp -R cluster /srv/salt
 ```

-**Important!** The formulas depends on [salt-shaptools](https://github.com/SUSE/salt-shaptools) package, so make sure it is installed properly if you follow the manual installation (the package can be installed as a RPM package too).
+**Important!** The formulas depends on [salt-shaptools](https://github.com/SUSE/salt-shaptools) package.
+Make sure it is installed properly if you follow the manual installation (the package can be installed as a RPM package too).

 ## Usage